Skip to content

 uid str

-The UID of the task to cancel.
+Task UID to cancel.

 required